Robert Munro November 5th, 2009

 Tatiana Nikitina —

-Researcher at the CNRS in Paris in the LLACAN laboratory (Langage, Langues et Cultures d’Afrique Noire)
+Researcher Officer First Class, Centre national de la recherche scientifique (CNRS) in Paris, in the LLACAN laboratory (Langage, Langues et Cultures d’Afrique Noire)

 Dissertation: The mixing of syntactic properties and language change

 Assistant Professor of Spanish, Department of Romance Languages and Literatures, UNC Chapel Hill

 Dissertation: Asking questions: Language variation and language acquisition

 Itamar Francez —

 Assistant Professor, Department of Linguistics, University of Chicago.

 Senior Lecturer in Linguistics, Department of Linguistics and English Language, University of Manchester

 Dissertation: States, changes of state, and the monotonicity hypothesis